-- How long have you been pregnant? (the gestational age determines what type of abortion you qualify for)
+- How long have you been pregnant? (the gestational age determines what type of abortion you would be eligible for)

-- Where is your pregnancy located? (it is extremely dangerous if your pregnancy is not located in your uterus)
+- Where is your pregnancy located? (it is extremely dangerous if you have an ectopic pregnancy, meaning it is not located in your uterus)

 3.)
 Talk with your Nurse

-Once a viable pregnancy is confirmed, your nurse will discuss each of your pregnancy options with you, including abortion.
+Once a viable pregnancy is confirmed, your nurse will discuss each of your pregnancy options with you.

 Two types of abortion

-The type of abortion you would undergo depends on how long you’ve actually been pregnant.
-If your pregnancy is ten weeks or less, that is usually a medical (chemical) abortion.
+Although Open Arms is not an abortion provider, our caring medical professionals are here to answer your questions so you can make an informed decision regarding your pregnancy.
+If you are considering terminating your pregnancy, the procedure you would undergo depends on how long you’ve actually been pregnant.
+If your pregnancy is ten weeks or less, that is usually a medical abortion.
 Beyond ten weeks, it would likely be a surgical abortion.

-Medical abortion, also known as the abortion pill or RU-486, is used to end a pregnancy through 10 weeks.
-This method uses two powerful drugs to end a pregnancy.
+Medical abortion, also known as the abortion pill or RU-486, is used through 10 weeks.
+This method uses two powerful drugs, the first to terminate the pregnancy and the second to expel the pregnancy.
 Some side effects and potential risks of the abortion pill method include: